Sweet rom-coms to stream if you’re obsessed with To All the Boys I’ve Loved Before

 13. The Sun Is Also a Star (2019)

 The Sun Is Also a Star features Yara Shahidi and Charles Melton as two teens who fall in love, while one of their families faces deportation.
-Their instant love story sparks over one magical day amidst the fervor and flurry of New York City.
+Their instant love story sparks over one magical day amid the fervour and flurry of New York City.

 Does this movie require viewers to suspend disbelief?
 Sure.
 Does that make it any less charming?
 We vote no. While the plot may strain credulity, The Sun Is Also a Star is a delightful watch for anyone craving a sweet and timely rom-com.